Mount Ommaney Shopping Centre bus station

-Mount Ommaney Shopping Centre bus station is a bus station in Queensland.
+Mount Ommaney bus station is a bus station in Queensland.
 It serves the Brisbane suburb of Mount Ommaney.
-Mount Ommaney Shopping Centre is situated next to the Mount Ommaney Shopping Centre for which the station takes its name and a Brisbane City Council library.
+The bus station is situated next to Mount Ommaney Shopping Centre and a Brisbane City Council library.

 Services by platform

-Mount Ommaney Shopping Centre has one platform.
-Some routes terminate at Mount Ommaney Shopping Centre.
+Mount Ommaney bus station has one platform.
 A second platform exists to stable buses that are waiting to begin service, though it is not primarily for passenger use.